-- a page title, initially containing "SWAT results: cproject_name"

 - a North arrow

 - a scale bar

 - a text box containing "Author/Company"

 - a date text box containing "Created on: <date>" where the date is in yyyy-mm-dd format

 Figure 33 shows the result of creating a 3 map portrait print composition and immediately exporting it.
 In practice one would at the very least replace 'Company/Author' with something appropriate (or remove it) and perhaps lower the legends for the first and third maps to avoid the clash of their texts with the corresponding maps.